enunezs/DiegeticGazeControl/README.md

 - Paper interfaces are flexible, cheap, and easy to create and customise.
 - No VR illness, no need for a large VR headset.

 Our aim is to enable interaction with prepared environments via eye-gaze using ArUco markers.
 Using the **_Pupil Neon Glasses_**, the user's gaze is detected and used to interact with printed interfaces or everyday items.
-The **_final output will be joy signals_** in ROS2.
+The **_final output is a `/joy` message_** in ROS2.

 <p align="center">
   <img src="./doc/images/DGUI_DescriptionTrim.gif" alt="Description Anim" width="700">